 Dedicated to forming connections between the community and the outdoors, Krystle works as a guide leading experiential education trips for students of all ages and backgrounds.
 Born and raised in Los Angeles, she graduated from California State University, Northridge where she received her B.A. in Linguistics.
 As a child, her family planned camping and hiking trips where she discovered the joy of getting dirty and the rewards of pushing herself outside of her comfort zone.
 Since then Krystle has remained involved in the outdoors in various ways: student, educator, and advocate.
 She officially became part of the outdoor ed community in 2012 when she enrolled in recreation courses at her university.
 In 2013 she began and still continues to teach leadership and team building, practices Leave No Trace principles, and has become a Wilderness First Responder; she has led programs in the Los Angeles Area, Northern California, Costa Rica, and Thailand. * In addition to contributing to Latino Outdoors, Krystle enjoys exploring trails, backpacking, bagging peaks, building calluses at the crag, and/or drinking Mexican hot chocolate with her niece. *

-As a Latino Outdoors Regional Coordinator for Los Angeles, Krystle will seek to share her sense of adventure, appreciation for nature, and respect for all cultures with one and all by coordinating and promoting LO events, and increasing community engagement.
+As a Latino Outdoors Ambassador for Los Angeles, Krystle will seek to share her sense of adventure, appreciation for nature, and respect for all cultures with one and all by coordinating and promoting LO events, and increasing community engagement.
 She is passionate about providing a safe, fun, and welcoming environment for anyone interested in challenging themselves in new and exciting ways that foster growth and self-confidence.